 Motor bus service in Edinburgh

-Our story starts on New Years Day 1906 when a group of hardy passengers boarded a "horseless" bus for a thrilling 8-mile ride to Corstorphine, at that time a village on the outskirts of Edinburgh.
+Our story starts on New Year's Day 1906, when a group of hardy passengers boarded a "horseless" bus for a thrilling 8-mile ride to Corstorphine, then a village on the outskirts of Edinburgh.

-Later that year a second route was started to South Queensferry.
+Later that year, a second route to South Queensferry began.
 It proved to be very successful as day-trippers flocked to this pleasant town on the Forth Estuary to view the magnificent Forth Bridge.
-At that time the bridge was just 16 years old and was considered to be the "Eighth Wonder of the World".
+At that time, the bridge was just 16 years old and considered the "Eighth Wonder of the World".

 Edinburgh Bus Tours start in 1907